yulu-dada/Norm_NoisyFiltering/README.md

 # Our code is implemented on Fairseq.

+This is for our paper "Norm-based Noisy Corpora Filtering and Refurbishing in Neural Machine Translation" published at EMNLP2022.

 ## env: Fairseq-0.9, Pytorch-1.6
 ## code structure:
 - mycode : Noisy Corpora Filtering
 - mycode-kd: Noisy Label Refurbishing

-## Step 1: Preprocess the data using rule-based filtering
+## Step 1: Preprocess the data using rule-based filtering (please refer to appendix C)

 ## Step 2: Train
 sent-threshold: k in equation(9)